-Rectal cancer is generally considered a disease of the elderly, but the incidence of cases in patient <50 has been increasing.
-There is a slight male predilection which is not seen in cancers of the rest of the large bowel.
+Rectal cancer is generally considered a disease of the elderly, but the incidence of cases in patients under the age of 50 has been increasing.
+There is a slight male predilection, not seen in cancers of the rest of the large bowel.

-Patients often present with altered bowel habits or rectal bleeding 3.
+Patients often present with altered bowel habit or rectal bleeding 3.

 Although CT can make the diagnosis in more advanced cases, due to better soft tissue contrast, MRI has become the fundamental imaging modality for evaluation.